wesleycamargo/azure-docs.pt-br/articles/sql-database/sql-database-servers-databases.md

 >

 > [!TIP]
-> Para obter um tutorial de início rápido do portal do Azure, consulte [Criar um banco de dados SQL do Azure no portal do Azure](sql-database-get-started-portal.md).
+> Para um início rápido do Portal do Azure, consulte [Criar um Banco de Dados SQL do Azure no Portal do Azure](sql-database-get-started-portal.md).
 >

 ## <a name="manage-azure-sql-servers-databases-and-firewalls-using-powershell"></a>Gerenciar servidores, bancos de dados e firewalls do SQL Azure usando o PowerShell do Azure